dbwebb-se/linux/exercises/exercise3.md

 Write a server that response with different kind of content-types and data on different routes.

 ### Requirements
-1. The server should be named server.js
+1. The script should be named server.js
 2. The server should respond on `/` and give `Hello world` in plain text.
 The content-type should be `text/plain`.
 3. The server should respond on `/html.html` with reading the file `html.html` and serve it as a html-response.
 The content-type should be `text/html`.
 4. The server should respond on `/status` with giving a JSON-response with info about the server and the current time.
 The content-type should be `application/json`.